hoavu-cs/aku-chess-engine/README.md

 To build, simply call "make aku" from "src" and make sure "bin/aku" folder exists.
 This is a fun side project so any suggestion is welcome.

 - The engine has its NNUE inference for the vanilla NNUE (768 -> 1024)x2 -> output architecture.
-The model was trained using the Bullet library and some Stockfish/Leela's binpacks (If you're not happy about this, this engine's main purpose isn't tournaments).
+The model was trained using the Bullet library and some Stockfish/Leela's binpacks.
+If you're not happy about this, this engine's main purpose isn't tournaments (though I'm not against that either).
 - For the handcrafted evaluation version, visit: [donbot_hce](https://github.com/hoavu-cs/donbot_hce).

 Acknowledgements